aidenybai/lucia/README.md

 ### List Rendering

-We can also use the `*join` directive to render a list of items based on an array:
+We can also use the `*join` directive to render a list of items based on an array.
+Note that currently array mutators are currently not supported.

 ```html
 <div id="app">